top of page

 🧳 What Travel Nurses Should Know (From Our Family's Experience)

-If your primary goal is pay, Hawaii likely won’t pencil out.
-But if your goal is adventure, growth, and memories, it’s hard to beat.
+• Go for the experience, not just the money: If your primary goal is pay, Hawaii may not be the best option.
+However, if you seek adventure, growth, and memories, it’s hard to beat.

-Count both home base and island costs (housing, car, groceries, supplies).
+• Run a real budget: Count both home base and island costs (housing, car, groceries, supplies).
 Most contracts won’t cover everything.

-Expect to spend 6+ months and $3,000+ for pet compliance.
-We recommend not bringing pets unless you’re 100% committed.
+• Pets are possible but expensive and slow: Expect to spend over six months and $3,000+ for pet compliance.
+We recommend not bringing pets unless you’re fully committed.

-If you're set on Oʻahu, be ready to wait.
+• Be flexible on islands and timing: If you're set on Oʻahu, be ready to wait.
 Travelers with flexibility (e.g., Big Island, Maui) tend to book faster.

-East sides (like Hilo) are very rainy; west sides (like Kona) are dry, sunny, and pricier.
+• Know the location trade-offs: East sides (like Hilo) are very rainy; west sides (like Kona) are dry, sunny, and pricier.

-Go in as a guest.
+• Respect the culture and grow thicker skin: Go in as a guest.
 Learn the history.
 Some locals are understandably wary of outsiders.
 Avoid spaces where tourists aren’t wanted.

-Daily beach life and epic tours aren't automatic.
+• Reality check your expectations: Daily beach life and epic tours aren't automatic.
 Many activities require planning and extra funds.

-From paper towels to toothpaste, expect a markup.
+• Everything costs more than you think: From paper towels to toothpaste, expect a markup.
 Pack what you can and budget high.

-Be okay with coming home broke, in debt, or break-even.
+• You may break even - or not: Be okay with coming home broke, in debt, or break-even.
 The experience might still be worth it.

 These are important things I think all travelers should consider before committing to Hawaii